 The action takes place on the island of Mallorca.
 Fisherman are setting out to sea to catch fish for the wedding party of Serafina and Don Ramiro.
 There are rumours, however, that Serafina may be forced into marrying her guardian Don Fernando.
 A sub-plot is established as we see the self-important Meschino hopelessly besotted by a young woman, Lisetta.
 A storm comes in and Serafina’s long-lost sister, Chiara and her father, Don Alvaro, are swept ashore.
 They have escaped from long years of captivity on the Barbary coast.
 Don Alvaro had been a considered a hero on Mallorca for saving the island from the attacks of Barbary pirates, however his name has been besmirched in his absence by Don Fernando and he has a death warrant out on him.
 When the castaways are found, they cannot therefore reveal who they are and Chiara pretends that they are two innocent shipwrecked sailors.
 They are taken to the castle of Belmonte by Agnese, the castle’s custodian, along with her daughter Lisetta and Meschino.
 But not before they have heard the alarming rumour that Don Fernando, the enemy of Don Alvaro, is intending to marry Serafina – and so Chiara resolves to go off on her own, still disguised as a sailor, to find Serafina.

 A band of pirates has also been swept ashore by the storm.
 They have a secret hide-out on the island which is accessed by entering an ancient sarcophagus and going through tunnels that lead into the water system under the abandoned Castle Belmonte.
 The tunnels open out into a large dungeon-like area under the castle.
 While Spalatro, the pirate chief, and the other pirates descend into the tunnels, Picaro is left to muse on the pirate life and how he would rather find an easier way to get rich quick.
 He is carrying a small chest he has found on the shore, but before he can look to see what is in it, he encounters Don Fernando, for whom he used to work before becoming a pirate.
-Don Fernando offers him new employment: if Picaro agrees to help him, he will reward him with gold.
+Don Fernando offers him new employment: if Picaro agrees to help him in his quest to marry Serafina, he will reward him with gold.
 Picaro accepts the deal with alacrity.
-The plan is that Picaro will be introduced to Serafina as her long-last father (Don Alvaro) and in the joyful reunion to play on her duty as a daughter so that she will come with him into hiding until the death sentence on him (as Don Alvaro) is revoked.
-By this means, Don Fernando hopes to force Serafina to part from Ramiro so that he can marry her himself for her dowry.
-The introduction duly happens in the gardens of Don Fernando’s country house where we meet Serafina and her betrothed, Ramiro.
-The plan works well as Serafina agrees to go off with Picaro (as her father) while maintaining her loyalty to her lover, Ramiro.
+The plan is that Picaro will be introduced to Serafina as her long-lost father (Don Alvaro) and, after their joyful reunion, he will play on her duty as a daughter so that she will come with him into hiding until the death sentence on him (as Don Alvaro) is revoked.
+By this means, Don Fernando hopes to separate Serafina from Ramiro, her fiancé, so that he can marry her himself for her dowry.
+The introduction duly happens in the gardens of Don Fernando’s country house where we meet Serafina and Ramiro.
+The plan works well as Serafina agrees to accompany Picaro into hiding (thinking him to be her father) while maintaining her loyalty to her lover, Ramiro.
 However all has been observed by Chiara who is disguised as a mute orphan sailor boy begging for money as a busker.
 She now knows that Picaro and Don Fernando are not to be trusted as they are scheming to take Serafina away from Ramiro, but to say anything would be dangerous in Don Fernando’s house.
 She will wait for an opportunity to get Serafina on her own to reveal the truth.
 However there is a twist, Picaro has become enamoured of Serafina’s charms, and he will not go along with Don Fernando’s plan to remove her to Cadiz and wait for Don Fernando’s arrival there.
 He starts to hatch his own scheme which for the moment he reveals to Serafina as being to go to the king for a pardon.
-As he has already been given his payment in gold by Don Fernando, he no longer has an incentive to carry out Don Fernando’s scheme.
+As he has already been given his payment in gold by Don Fernando, he no longer has any incentive to carry out Don Fernando’s scheme.

 Meanwhile the pirates have travelled through tunnels to enter their underground lair under Castle Belmonte.
 Meschino stumbles across them while looking for Lisetta who he thinks has teasingly run away from him and is hiding there.
 Meschino is captured by the pirates, but they hear shouts and scatter into hiding as a group from the castle arrive including Agnese, Lisetta and Don Alvaro.
 They rescue Meschino but don’t believe his story of pirates being in the castle.
 Now Picaro and Serafina enter, they are disguised as strangers with Serafina covering her face with a long veil.
 Picaro says that Don Fernando has sent them with a letter.
-The letter conveys a command from Don Fernando to Agnese, the custodian of the castle, to give them rooms for the night because Picaro (as Don Alvaro) has to hide somewhere safe.
+The letter conveys a command from Don Fernando to Agnese, the custodian of the castle, to give them rooms for the night because Picaro (in his guise as Don Alvaro) has to hide somewhere safe.
 Agnese agrees to this and they leave.
-Shortly afterwards Picaro returns to look for a secret trap-door that Don Fernando has told him leads to an escape route from the castle.
-The trap-door is hidden in the base of a statue of Don Alvaro, the hero of Mallorca.
+Shortly afterwards Picaro returns to look for the secret trap-door that Don Fernando has told him leads to an escape route via pasages under the castle to the sea.
+The trap-door is hidden in the pedestal of a statue of Don Alvaro that honours him as the hero of Mallorca.
 While he is locating the trap-door, he overhears Chiara telling Don Alvaro about the treacherous plan.
 Picaro comes forward and confesses to the plan.
 He also informs them that the warrant for Don Alvaro’s arrest has been revoked and evidence of this is being held by Don Fernando.
 He advises Don Alvaro to seek the help of Ramiro in retrieving it while he takes Chiara to be reunited with Serafina.
 Don Alvaro hurries off.
 Picaro takes Chiara by surprise and locks her in a dungeon cell.
-When Serafina comes in, he grabs her and bundles her through the trap door and they escape.
+When Serafina comes in, he grabs her, bundles her through the trap door and makes his escape with her.
 Guards rush in with Don Alvaro and Ramiro and they release Chiara.
 The first act ends with all joining forces to search for the traitor, Picaro, and save Serafina from his clutches.

 The second act begins in the pirate’s refuge underneath Castle Belmonte.
-It is a gloomy place with passages and arches leading off, and a staircase leading up into the castle above.
+It is a gloomy place with passages and arches, and a staircase leading up into the castle above.
 The pirates fear they are coming under attack having been betrayed by Picaro, and resolve to defend their refuge.
 Meschino unwittingly stumbles on them (again!).
-He reports that Chiara and Lisetta had found the sarcophagus open and they had persuaded him to join them in exploring further thinking that Picaro might be hiding there.
-Meschino had lost them in the labyrinthine passages.
-He is put under guard while the pirates spread out to defend their refuge.
-Chiara has also discovered the refuge, she comes across Meschino and enlists his help to seek a way out.
+He reports that Chiara and Lisetta had found the sarcophagus on the seashore open and they had persuaded him to join them in exploring its secret passage further thinking that Picaro might be hiding there.
+Meschino has lost them in the labyrinth of passages.
+The pirates spread out through the passages to defend their refuge from intruders, leaving Meschino behind.
+Chiara enters and persuades Meschino not be so cowardly; they set off together to find a way out.
 Now Picaro and Serafina come down the staircase, having entered through the trap-door in the castle above.
-Picaro leaves Serafina alone while he tries to find the escape route.
+Picaro leaves Serafina alone while he tries to find the escape route to the shore.
 Suddenly the pirates return, dragging Chiara, Meschino and Lisetta with them.
 They take Serafina prisoner.
 Chiara reveals to Serafina that they are sisters and that Picaro is not her father.
-Picaro appears and pretends to the pirates that he is on their side; in earnest of this, he hands over the bag of gold that Don Fernando has given him.
-He whispers to Serafina that he has a plan to save them.
+Picaro reappears and pretends to be on the pirate's side; he gives them the bag of gold that Don Fernando had given him.
+He whispers to Serafina that he has a plan to save her.
 Serafina and Lisetta are locked in cells.
-In return for the gold, the pirates give Picaro a small chest – the same chest he had brought ashore in the beginning of Act 1.
-Picaro opens it and finds a letter inside that proves Don Alvaro’s innocence.
-He hands the chest to Chiara, who receives it joyfully as she can now give the letter to her father so he can clear his name.
+In return for the gold, the pirates give Picaro a small chest they had found, which is the same chest that Picaro had brought ashore in the beginning of Act 1.
+Picaro opens it and finds a letter inside that testifies to Don Alvaro’s innocence.
+He hands the chest to Chiara, who receives it joyfully as she can now clear her father's name.
 The pirates leave Picaro in charge of Chiara and Meschino.
 Picaro releases Serafina and Lisetta.
 He tells them his plan to get them all out safely: he will go up the staircase to the trap-door by which he entered and break it open so they can escape into the castle above.
 Meschino is sent to keep watch for returning pirates while Picaro goes up to the trap-door.
-The girls are left alone and frightened, they can hear Picaro trying to break the door open, but it resists his blows.
-Then Picaro come running back down.
-To their relief, Picaro is accompanied by Don Ramiro and the guards.
+The girls are left alone and frightened, they can hear Picaro hammering on the door above.
+Then Picaro rushes back down to the staircase and, to their relief, he is accompanied by Don Ramiro and the castle guards.
 Don Ramiro is joyously reunited with Serafina.
-Meschino, Serafina, Chiara and Lisetta make their escape up into the castle, while Picaro, Don Ramiro and the guards set off to attack the pirates and force them back to the sea.
+Meschino, Serafina, Chiara and Lisetta make their escape up into the castle, while Picaro, Don Ramiro and the guards set off to find the pirates and force them back to the sea.

 The scene now shifts back to the shoreline as in the beginning of Act 1, however it is not so tranquil now as it has become a battleground.
-Amidst gunfire, the fleeing pirates are forced back towards the sea and taken prisoner.
-The defenders are victorious, but there’s a remaining concern – Chiara has gone missing.
-However all turns out well as she shortly reappears to say that she had gone back to the pirate’s refuge to retrieve the letter with proof of her father’s innocence.
-It’s reported that the treacherous Don Fernando has been captured and locked up.
+The fleeing pirates are forced back towards the sea and captured.
+The defenders are victorious, but their joy is cut short because Chiara has gone missing.
+However she shortly reappears to say that she had gone back to the pirate’s refuge in order to retrieve the letter that proves her father’s innocence.
+The treacherous Don Fernando is imprisoned.
 Picaro is forgiven everything and the opera ends in much rejoicing by all.